 What matters is that these bridges are inspected by somebody, and somebody has an up-to-date idea on how sound the bridge is.

-Yes, and and you know, but but let's kind of keep this in perspective.
+Yes, and but let's kind of keep this in perspective.

-You know, the the report was issued in two thousand four, according to what you said previously.
+You know, the report was issued in 2004, according to what you said previously.

 Right.

-And you know, the fact of the matter is that there are that many deficient bridges, there's no way possible for the highway authority to inspect these bridges on any kind of regular schedule.
+And, you know, the fact of the matter is if there are that many deficient bridges, there's no way possible for the highway authority to inspect these bridges on any kind of regular schedule.

-And and by the time they do inspect them, put that in some sort of a report.
+And by the time they do inspect them, put that in some sort of a report.

-That report goes to a government age agency for review and approval.
+That report goes to a government agency for review and approval.

-Many, many years have probably gone by, and in the meantime, that bridge has continued to decay and and be um dilapidated by the the increased volume of traffic.
+Many, many years have probably gone by, and in the meantime, that bridge has continued to decay and be dilapidated by the increased volume of traffic.

-So the the point I'm trying to make is that you know I think states need to take more ownership for these types of uh infrastructure issues and not look to the federal government to police them.
+So the point I'm trying to make is that, you know, I think states need to take more ownership for these types of infrastructure issues and not look to the federal government to police them.

-I said, well, and I'll use this example the beautiful Mackinac Bridge, the Mighty Mack.
+I said, well, and I'll use this example, the beautiful Mackinac Bridge, the Mighty Mac.

-It's a beautiful bridge uh that uh i it connects the the two peninsulas.
+It's a beautiful bridge that connects the two peninsulas.

 It connects Michigan to our upper peninsula.